 Triangulation Fraud: Signs to Watch Out For

-- New customer profiles: keep a close watch on new accounts that immediately buy the same items regularly.
-They might look like loyal customers but actually point to fraudulent sellers.
+- New customer profiles: Keep a close watch on new accounts that immediately buy the same items regularly.
+They might look like loyal customers but this actually points to fraudulent sellers.

-- Connections between users: this type of fraud tends to be committed by organised fraud rings, who rely on the same devices to connect to your store.
+- Connections between users: This type of fraud tends to be committed by organized fraud rings, who rely on the same devices to connect to your store.

-For better fraud protection, you need to know as much as possible about your customers.
-This is why your strategy should include eCommerce fraud prevention tools such as:
+For better fraud protection, your strategy should include ecommerce fraud prevention tools such as:

-- Reverse social media lookup: thanks to data breaches and dark web marketplaces, fraudsters have access to tons of credit card numbers.
-What they can’t do, however, is create full social media profiles to match every name on the credit cards.
+- Reverse social media lookup: Thanks to data breaches and dark web marketplaces, fraudsters have access to tons of credit card numbers.
+What they can’t do, however, is create full social media profiles to match every name on their stolen credit cards.
 This is a great chance to check if a user appears legitimate or not based on their social presence.
-SEON can check 20+ social networks.
+SEON can check 50+ social networks.

 Ecommerce Fraud Protection With Machine Learning

-But because fraudsters adapt to your solutions, it’s important to anticipate new attack vectors before they damage your eCommerce.
+But because fraudsters adapt to your solutions and can learn to circumvent your risk rules, it’s important to anticipate new attack vectors before they damage your ecommerce.

-This is why machine learning systems, such as SEON’s can analyse hundreds of data points and notice connections between fraudulent cases.
+This is why fraud detection with machine learning such as SEON’s can analyze hundreds of data points and identify connections between cases of fraud.
 It will then suggest rules that you can deploy to block online payment fraud, friendly fraud and other attacks as soon as possible.